GLOBAL MARKETS-Shares extend losses on fears over global growth, banks

 Gold, another safe-haven asset, rose in price and was just below the 7 1/2-month high struck the previous day.

-The U.S. dollar extended Monday’s drop against the safe-haven Japanese yen, hitting its lowest against the yen since Nov.
-2014 of 114.205 yen.
+The U.S. dollar extended its drop against the safe-haven Japanese yen, hitting its lowest against the yen since Nov.
+2014 for the second straight session.
 The concerns also caused the Mexican peso to hit an all-time low against the dollar.

 “Markets were very risk-averse out of the gate this week, and it’s continued today,” said Richard Franulovich, senior currency strategist at Westpac Banking Corp in New York.

-Spot gold prices were last up $4.75, or 0.40 percent, at $1,195.51 an ounce.
+Spot gold prices were last up $2.2 at $1,192.96 an ounce.
 (Additional reporting by Dion Rabouin, Tariro Mzezewa in New York and Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski)